bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/file__ref_8h.md

 Detailed Description
 --------------------

-This file defines the API to create a file reference or "weak pointer" to a file in a file system.
+This file defines the API to create a file reference or “weak pointer” to a file in a file system.